Cyclenerd/google-cloud-pricing-cost-calculator/tools/asset/README.md

 ## Bucket object size

-Create a separate YML file `buckets.yml` with the buckets and size.
+Create a separate YAML file `buckets.yml` with the buckets and size.

 ```shell
 gsutil ls